erqk/ng-dynamic-json-form/lib/README.md

 ## Features

-- Conditional visibility and validators based on the value of other control.
+- Create form with unlimited nesting level
-- Create FormControl, FormGroup and FormArray, with unlimited nesting level.
+- Toggle control status (hidden or disabled) and validators depends on value from other control
-- Supports Angular built in validators and custom validators.
+- Supports Angular built in validators and custom validators
-- Support custom components.
+- Support custom components
-- Support third party UI libraries.
+- Support third party UI libraries
-- Flexible form layout.
+- Flexible form layout

 ## Documentation and demo